Introduction

 Discussion

 Longitudinal measurements of 1-p calcium activity in mice learning and performing an odor-guided navigation task allowed us to analyze the development of goal arm and generalized task phase selectivity on the single cell as well as on the population level.
 Recordings from animals that have not yet reached good task performance exhibited a preference of goal arm selective neurons as compared to generalized task phase selective neurons.
 However, also in task proficient animals, with many generalizing TCs, a sizable amount of cells showed goal arm selectivity.
-GCs, however, largely remapped during learning, whereas TCs developed at least partly from initial SI cells with overlapping place fields, which indicates that task topology could be inherited at least partly from existing spatial schemas.
+GCs, however, largely remapped during learning, whereas TCs developed at least partly from initial SI cells with overlapping place fields, which indicates that task topology could be inherited at least to a small extent from existing spatial schemas.
+This hypothesis is further corroborated by a small but significant proportion of cells that exhibit a firing field at the same location in the arm even during habituation phase, without performing a task.
 Extending our analysis to the coordinated activity of neural sequences, we found that learning leads to the emergence of new structured activity patterns, indicative of refined network organization.
 A large number of recurring activity motifs were present, but TSs almost exclusively arose after learning.
 These changes were not significantly different between correct and failed trials and suggest a broad reconfiguration of sequence dynamics in the mPFC.
 These findings support the idea that task representations are generated de novo in the mPFC during learning.

-To our knowledge, this study identified for the first time fast recurring neural sequence activity from 1-p calcium data, based on correlation analysis.
+While memory related fast (sub-second) sequence activity/temporally correlated firing has been previously reported in the PFC using electrophysiological methods [Euston et al., 2007; Fujisawa et al., 2008; Peyrache et al., 2009; Kaefer et al., 2020], the present study, to our knowledge, identified for the first time fast recurring neural sequence activity from 1-p calcium data, based on correlation analysis, thereby allowing to study the formation of fast sequences over a period of weeks.
 Using the center of mass approach for the calcium traces allows to interpolate between time samples and thereby limits the temporal resolution to the inverse of the sampling frequency rather than being constrained by the kinetics of the calcium indicator, at least for moderate sampling rates below about 50 Hertz.

-So far, sequences on fast time scales have mostly been reported for the hippocampus during theta oscillations [Foster & Wilson, 2007] as well as during quiet wakefulness [Diba & Buzsaki, 2007; Foster & Wilson, 2006] and sleep [Lee & Wilson, 2002]; but see [Kaefer et al., 2020].
+So far, sequences on fast time scales have mostly been reported for the hippocampus during theta oscillations [Foster & Wilson, 2007] as well as during quiet wakefulness [Diba & Buzsaki, 2007; Foster & Wilson, 2006] and sleep [Lee & Wilson, 2002]; but see [Euston et al., 2007; Kaefer et al., 2020].
 The functional role of hippocampal sequences is still debated and mostly assumed to relate to memory consolidation [Girardeau et al., 2009; Fernandez-Ruiz et al., 2019] and planning [Kay et al. 2020; Jadhav et al., 2012].
 In contrast to hippocampal sequences, we find a very much reduced incidence rate outside the behavioral task, particularly during odor sampling.
-The observed sequence clusters are, thus, unlikely related to planning, nor do they seem to directly echo enhanced hippocampal sequence activity during sleep, questioning their role in consolidation.
-During outward runs, sequences seem to reflect the current behavioral state of the animal in the task and in space, corroborating that mPFC encodes task phase not only on the single cell level but also on the population level (Muysers et al., 2025).
+Odor sampling is a state of active sensing [Martin et al., 2007; Kay, 2014], and olfactory processing in PFC is not only reflected by co-firing patterns (Fig. 3 and [Taxidis et al., 2020; Sun et al., 2024]), but has also been reported to affect oscillatory activity [Martin and Ravel, 2014], particularly phase amplitude coupling of beta and gamma oscillations to the theta rhythm [Ramirez-Gordillo et al., 2022].
+The absence of recurring sequences during the sampling phase are, thus, likely reflecting that active sensing and planning are distinct behavioral states.
+The absence of replay during sleep/rest states suggests that they do not directly echo enhanced hippocampal sequence activity during sleep, questioning their role in consolidation.
+During outward runs, sequences seem to reflect the current behavioral state of the animal in the task and in space, corroborating that mPFC encodes task phase not only on the single cell level but also on the population level [Muysers et al., 2025].
 These outward sequences could, thus, simply arise from trials with high firing rates.
 More interestingly though, is our finding on replay of GSs and TSs in the reward area.
-In contrast to the hippocampus where sequences of place cell activity are expressed in reversed order at the end of the track but in forward order at the beginning of the track [Diba & Buzsaki, 2007; Foster & Wilson, 2006] we found exclusively forward replay (Fig. 4H).
+In contrast to the hippocampus where sequences of place cell activity are expressed in reversed order at the end of the track but in forward order at the beginning of the track [Diba & Buzsaki, 2007; Foster & Wilson, 2006] we found exclusively forward replay (Fig. 5H).
 Together with our finding of increased burst activity during error trials, this suggests that sub-second mPFC sequences may be associated with the evaluation of behavior.
-In addition to GSs and TSs, we found that most of the recurring sequences are not related to behavior, even during outward runs.
+In addition to GSs and TSs, we found that most of the recurring sequences are not related to behavior (not SI), even during outward runs.
 Ongoing mPFC activity hence may reflect latent variables beyond experimental control.

 The distinctiveness of hippocampal and PFC sequences has been emphasized previously [Kaefer et al., 2020; Nardin et al. 2023].
-It is broadly assumed that mPFC sequences positively correlate with behavioral performance [Kaefer et al., 2020; Tang et al. 2021] – consistent with our observed establishment of stable task sequences after learning – and that they are associated with trajectory reactivations [Tang et al. 2021; Nardin et al., 2023], which is consistent with our finding of enhanced trajectory indices in the reward area (Fig. 4H).
-However, the suggestion that mPFC sequences may also support planning [Tang et al., 2021], could not be confirmed by our work as sequences in the odor sampling phase were absent (Fig. 4H).
-The difficulty of interpreting planning-associated activity may also partly result from the many activity bursts that are not task-related (Fig. 4C) and the relatively smaller amount of GCs and TCs being active in the odor sampling phase during population bursts (Fig. 4D).
+It is broadly assumed that mPFC sequences positively correlate with behavioral performance [Kaefer et al., 2020; Tang et al. 2021] – consistent with our observed establishment of stable task sequences after learning – and that they are associated with trajectory reactivations [Tang et al. 2021; Nardin et al., 2023], which is consistent with our finding of enhanced trajectory indices in the reward area (Fig. 5H).
+However, the suggestion that mPFC sequences may also support planning [Tang et al., 2021], could not be confirmed by our work as sequences in the odor sampling phase were absent (Fig. 5H).
+The difficulty of interpreting planning-associated activity may also partly result from the many activity bursts that are not task-related (Fig. 5C) and the relatively smaller amount of GCs and TCs being active in the odor sampling phase during population bursts (Fig. 5D).
+Moreover, planning related sequences may be masked by activity related to active sensing.
 Additionally, the 1-p calcium signal may simply not be able to detect planning-associated activity in case it only relies on weak activity modulations.

 In cognitive neurosciences, the prefrontal cortex is often assumed to support flexible behavior by schemas, i.e., prototypic behavioral patterns that can be applied under variable conditions that share the same important contextual aspect.
 PFC neural activity in rodents has also been linked to schemas when task structure remained stable across spatial locations [El-Gaby et al., 2024].
 The use of schema-like activity during learning of a novel task, however, is only little investigated.
 A small sample of cells has previously been identified to maintain task structure during rule switching [Reinert et al., 2021].
 While the limited subset of GCs we found to translate their place fields into a generalized task field over learning could be interpreted as a schema of the spatial environment, task-related activity mostly developed independently from previous spatial representations.
 We thus hypothesize that in order to transfer a larger degree of schema-related representations to a new task, higher behavioral similarity between the tasks is required.